 Me & Art Zimmer

 His name is Art Zimmer (I’ve used his picture before lol), and in his lifetime he’s owned maybe 20 or so businesses.
 At one time he owned 12 at once, then got down to “only” 4 before he decided it was time to retire and enjoy the rest of his life in a bit more luxury.

-What’s funny is that he didn’t known anything about a single one of the businesses before he bought them, but learned early on that hiring people who do know about those businesses and that he could trust went a long way towards making them successful.
-And he did all of this without a college degree, and he still shuns, as much as possible, computers; doesn’t even own a cell phone.
+What’s funny is that he didn’t known anything about a single one of the businesses before he bought them.
+He learned early on that hiring people who did know about those businesses and that he felt he could trust went a long way towards making them successful.
+He did all of this without a college degree, and he always shunned, as much as possible, computers.
+It was a long time before he owned a cell phone.

-He also has two other things that most people don’t.
-One, he wears an ascot and always wears very bright colors.
-Two, he wears an engraved gold name tag with his name and the name of his most visibly prominent business on his jacket at all times.
-He said this gets people talking to him instead of him having to open up conversations, which then gives him a reason to pass his card along to them, and because of the cars he knows people will share the cards with others, and it’s possible that they’ll end up in the hands of someone who wants to do business with him.
-It certainly makes him memorable; no one who meets him forgets who he is.
+He said he wore clothes like this because it got people talking to him instead of him having to open up conversations.
+At that point he’d have a reason to give people his card, which amazed almost everyone because of the cars, and he knew people would share his cards with others, and that it was possible that they’ll end up in the hands of someone who wants to do business with him.
+It certainly made him memorable; no one who met him ever forgot who he was.

 A major part of business is about branding, and trying to decide how far you’re willing to go to brand yourself if you’re self employed like I am.
 I think about myself often when I’m wondering what I might be missing in promoting both myself and my business.